luckykurniawan/ComputerGuessMyNumber/README.md

 # ComputerGuessMyNumber
-Number guessing game but the role is reversed implemented as console application using C++.
+Number guessing game but the role is reversed implemented as console application.

 Player set the number to be guessed and